roobottom/roobottom-2020/_source/photos/2021-08-20-new-forest-day-1.md

 photo:
   -
     url: "/images/photos/2021-08-20-russian-dolls.jpeg"
-    alt: "Roo and RooTwo siting next to a full compliment of Russian Dolls" -
+    alt: "Roo and Rootwo siting next to a full compliment of Russian Dolls" -
     url: "/images/photos/2021-08-20-me-and-mom.jpeg"
     alt: "Me and mom sitting on the bench in the garden of our holiday cottage"